University of Toronto Mississauga: Kaneff Centre/Innovation Complex

 The Innovation Complex is an expansion of the Kaneff Centre that serves as a multi-functional hub for academic, administrative, and social activities.
 The addition filled in the central green space within the Kaneff Centre and features a central rotunda, designed with warm-toned travertine and white oak, providing a gathering space for faculty and students which frequently hosts speaking events.
 It houses the Institute for Management and Innovation (IMI), which offers interdisciplinary business management education at the graduate level.
 The facility includes lecture rooms, behaviour research labs, and a mock trading floor, and is built to LEED Silver standards, incorporating sustainable features like a green roof and natural light harvesting.
 The building was designed by Moriyama & Teshima Architects and built by PCL Constructors Canada Inc. It is also the location of the campus's registrar's office.

 Communication, Culture and Technology Building

 The Communication, Culture and Technology (CCT) building, designed by Saucier + Perrot, was opened in September 2004.
 It is characterized by a black and glass exterior.
 The interior is finished in concrete and gray paint, with black plastic melamine on many surfaces.
 It houses the Institute of Communication, Culture, Information and Technology (ICCIT) and the MiST Theatre.

-Hazel McCallion Academic Learning Centre

-The interior of the Hazel McCallion Academic Learning Centre containing the UTM Library.

-The Hazel McCallion Academic Learning Centre is home to the University of Toronto Mississauga Library, designed by Shore Tilbe Irwin + Partners and named after former Mississauga mayor Hazel McCallion.
-Opened on October 8, 2006, the library consists of four floors with a mixture of group study tables, study rooms, and individual silent study space.
-Prior to the building's construction, the campus library was located in the William G. Davis Building.